bargees/barge-xhyve/README.md

 - On iTerm.app: This will split the current window, then you will see in the bottom pane as below.

 ```
-Welcome to DockerRoot docker-root /dev/ttyS0
+Welcome to Barge barge /dev/ttyS0
-docker-root login:
+barge login:
 ```

 ## Logging In

-- ID: docker
+- ID: bargee
-- Password: docker (in most instances you will not be prompted for a password)
+- Password: bargee (in most instances you will not be prompted for a password)

 ```
 $ make ssh
-docker-root-xhyve: running on 192.168.64.2
+barge-xhyve: running on 192.168.64.2
-docker@192.168.64.2's password:
+bargee@192.168.64.2's password:
-Welcome to DockerRoot version 1.3.10, Docker version 1.9.1, build 66c06d0-stripped
+Welcome to Barge 2.0.0, Docker version 1.9.1, build 66c06d0-stripped
-[docker@docker-root ~]$
+[bargee@barge ~]$
 ```

 ## Shutting Down